kvnloughead/challenges/README.md

 # Read Me

-These are my attempts at solving the PyBites challenges... only the first 2 solved so far.
+These are my attempts at solving the PyBites challenges.
+Only the first 2 solved so far, Twitter scares me.

 # Read Them
 # PyBites Blog Code Challenges